One of the oldest and certainly best preserved Cistercian abbeys still in existence.

 After the mandated abandonment, potions of the site were destroyed, but the majority remained and over the ensuing centuries, a water garden was built around the ruins which would become almost as famous.

-Despite the abandonment, the ruins ended up being fairly well maintained thanks to the care of the garden in which is was now simply a massive feature.
-Thanks to this, the Fountains Abbey is the largest remaining abbey from its time and also the most well preserved.
+Despite the abandonment, the ruins ended up being fairly well-maintained thanks to its location in the Studley Royal Water Gardens, created by John Aislabie in 1718.
+As a result, Fountains Abbey is the largest remaining abbey from its time and also the most well preserved.
 While it is a popular tourist spot, it is also often used in television and film projects.